syncfusion-content/windowsforms-docs/WindowsForms/Grid/Drag-and-Drop.md

 AddHandler gridControl2.DragOver, AddressOf gridControl2_DragOver
 Private Sub gridControl2_DragOver(ByVal sender As Object, ByVal e As DragEventArgs)

-' Contents that are been dragged over gridControl2 will be copied. e.Effect = DragDropEffects.Copy
+'Contents that are been dragged over gridControl2 will be copied. e.Effect = DragDropEffects.Copy
 End Sub
 {% endhighlight %}